DKB-004/Markowitz_portfolio./README.md

 # Markowitz Portfolio Optimisation — NSE Stocks

 This repository provides a Python implementation of Modern Portfolio Theory (MPT) to optimize a 5-stock portfolio selected from the Nifty 50.
-The model calculates the optimal weights required to maximize the Sharpe Ratio based on historical risk-adjusted returns.
+The goal was to find the optimal allocation that maximises the Sharpe Ratio — essentially, the best risk-adjusted return you can get from combining these stocks.

 ---